Volador Jr.: Early years (2000–2010)

-On January 16, 2009, La Sombra and Volador Jr., dubbed "Super Sky Team", defeated Averno and Mephisto to win the CMLL World Tag Team Championship.
-Super Sky Team's status as double champions ended on February 3, 2009, when Volador Jr., El Sagrado and La Sombra lost the Mexican Trios Championship to Poder Mexica (Sangre Azteca, Black Warrior and Dragón Rojo, Jr.).
-Following the title loss, Volador Jr. and La Sombra focused on working as a team, defended their tag team titles eight times through 2009 and 2010.
-Their teamwork resulted in them being voted the "CMLL Tag Team of the year" for 2009 by the fans of CMLL.
-Volador Jr. was also voted "Most popular wrestler of the year" in the same poll.
+On August 13, 2007, Volador Jr., El Sagrado and La Sombra defeated Los Perros del Mal (Damián 666, Halloween and Mr. Águila) to win the title.
+At the CMLL 74th Anniversary Show on September 28, he, La Máscara and Último Dragón defeated Misterioso Jr., Texano Jr. and Virus.
+On January 16, 2009, Volador Jr. and La Sombra, dubbed "Super Sky Team", defeated Averno and Mephisto to win the CMLL World Tag Team Championship.
+However, he, El Sagrado and La Sombra lost the Mexican National Trios Championship to Poder Mexica ("Mexican Power"; Azteca, Black Warrior and Dragón Rojo Jr.) on February 3.
+At Sin Salida ("No Escape") on December 4, Super Sky Team successfully defended the title against Ephesto and Mephisto.
+CMLL fans voted them as the 2009 "CMLL Tag Team of the year", with Volador Jr. being voted "Most popular wrestler of the year" in the same poll.